Daphne Ntiri

 Biography

-Professor Ntiri has a robust international research history and under auspices of the United Nations (UNESCO), she served as consultant on adult education/literacy and gender promotion in Paris, France, Dakar, Senegal and Kismayo, Somalia before launching her long-term adult literacy initiatives at Wayne State University with the support of state funded and federal grants amounting to over $5 million.
-Such funding has enabled the creation of departmental sub-units to outreach the community and promote adult education instruction and research and enhance institutional capacity-building.
-She is committed to creating campus environments that promote learning as a transformative experience for students.
-She is a prolific and highly funded scholar and a tireless advocate for the underserved.
-She is the author of over 40 peer-reviewed articles and chapters and editor of eight books.
-Her most recent edited book is, Literacy as gendered discourse: Engaging the voices of women in global society by Information Age Publishing.
+Professor Ntiri has a robust international research history.
+Under the auspices of the United Nations (UNESCO), she served as a consultant on adult education/literacy and gender promotion in Paris, France; Dakar, Senegal; and Kismayo, Somalia, in the 1980s and 1990s.
+This was before she launched her long-term adult literacy initiatives at Wayne State University with the support of state, federal and foundation grants amounting to more than $8.75 million.
+Such funding enabled the creation of departmental sub-units targeted at the community, and promoted adult education instruction and research, while also enhancing institutional capacity-building.

 Dr. Ntiri is a native of Sierra Leone.
-She received her undergraduate degree from Fourah Bay College, the University of Sierra Leone and Masters and doctorate degrees from Michigan State University.
+She received her undergraduate degree from Fourah Bay College, the University of Sierra Leone, and master’s and doctorate degrees from Michigan State University.
 She completed a predoctoral fellowship at the International Institute for Labor Studies/International Labor Office (ILO) in Geneva, Switzerland.

 Selected publications